dknight212/dknight212.github.io/_posts/2020-07-25-just-what-you-need-to-cheer-you-up-new-shiny-visuals.md

 ---
 layout: post
 title: Just what you need to cheer you up - new (Shiny) visuals!
+feature: 20 Areas/29 Projects/31 Blog posts/assets/2020-07-25-fig1.png
+thumbnail: thumbnails/resized/2cd5b7cbfaf09979b58a913b1f7b924a_86cf658e.webp
 ---

  I've been thinking of moving away from Power BI for a while for several reasons.
 First, there's nothing I like more than some change and learning a new package.
 Secondly, I felt that R just offers more flexibility when designing charts.
 So with that in mind, I've moved the visuals to [Shiny](https://rstudio.com/products/shiny), which is an app that enables you to publish your R work and make it interactive.